-The state HOPWA program is administered by the SC Department of Health and Environmental Control (DHEC), in conjunction with the Ryan White programs, and funding recipients are typically Ryan White care providers.
-This linkage between programs maximizes available services and support to the shared client population of people living with HIV/AIDS (PLWHA) in South Carolina, since the two programs have different priorities and are able to address different areas of the wide spectrum of needs.
-Housing status is a predictor of health outcomes and this service distribution linkage allows HOPWA services to be offered in the same location where clients are already seeking medical and case management services.
+The state HOPWA program is administered by the SC Department of Public Health (DPH), in conjunction with the Ryan White programs, and funding recipients are typically Ryan White care providers.
+This linkage between programs maximizes available services and support to people with HIV/AIDS (PLWHA) in South Carolina, since the two programs have different priorities and can address different areas of the wide spectrum of needs.
+Housing status is a predictor of health outcomes, and this service distribution linkage allows HOPWA services to be offered in the same location where homeless persons are already seeking medical and case management services.